-Q. How do I store electronic extemp files?

-A. Numerous tools are available to help you store files and access them easily.
+- Q. How do I store electronic extemp files? - A. Numerous tools are available to help you store files and access them easily.
 Explore the Internet for the one best suited for you and your squad.
-Popular "invisible lockers" for you to store your files in are Dropbox, EverNote and Google Drive.
 Companies also produce software specialized for the extemporaneous speaking contest.
 UIL does not promote or endorse any particular file organization program or service.

 - Q. Are iPads and tablets allowed in the extemp prep room? - A. Yes.
-They are an electronic table computer. - Q. If my battery is low, can I plug my computer into an electrical outlet in the prep room or my power strip? - A. No. Typical facilities where draw is held do not have a sufficient number of outlets for every contestant; therefore tournament sites are not required to provide electrical outlets for contestants.
+They are an electronic table computer. - Q. If my battery is low, can I plug my computer into an electrical outlet in the prep room or my power strip? - A. No. Typical facilities where draw is held do not have a sufficient number of outlets for every contestant; therefore, tournament sites are not required to provide electrical outlets for contestants.
 Plan in advance and bring a backup battery. - Q. Can I use my computer to outline or draft my contest speech in the prep room? - A. No. Rules prohibit outlining or organizing your thoughts on the ERD. - Q. I'm scheduled to draw as last speaker.
 I'm also entered in LD Debate.
 May I study my LD case while I'm in the prep room waiting to draw? - A. No. This is a violation of the rules. - Q. May I access the Internet in the prep room? - A. No. This is a violation of the current UIL ERD rules.